wifisensing/PicoScenes-Manual/source/matlab.rst

 Prerequisites
 ++++++++++++++++++++

-Since the PMT-Core and the PicoScenes main program rely on the `RxS Parsing Core library <https://gitlab.com/wifisensing/rxs_parsing_core>`_ to parse the CSI data, C/C++ compilers are required by PMT in different OSes.
+Since the PMT-Core and the PicoScenes main program rely on the `RxS-Parsing-Core library <https://github.com/wifisensing/RXS-Parsing-Core>`_ to parse the CSI data, C/C++ compilers are required by PMT in different OSes.
 The following table shows the recommended (and also tested) working environments.

 .. csv-table:: Recommended Working Environments for PicoScenes MATLAB Toolbox
     :header: , "Linux", "macOS", "Windows"